GPKyte/dynamic-slack-archive/README.md

 you will need to re-run this process.

 ### 5) Update archive as needed
+_Note that I included a script to export and update these files as well_

 To export the database into the file format for the converter, run this in the install folder:
 ```bash